Virulent Newcastle disease: History of NDV in cancer research

-Though the oncolytic effect of NDV was already documented in the 1950s, later advances in research into using viruses in cancer therapy came with the advent of reverse genetics technologies.
-Later on it was Csatary LK and his colleagues to document anti-cancer effects in patients with brain gliomas.
+Though the oncolytic effect of NDV had been documented in the 1950s, later advances in research into using viruses in cancer therapy came with the advent of reverse genetics technologies.
+The anti-cancer effects were subsequently documented by Csatary LK and his colleagues in patients with brain gliomas.

-One of the main issues using NDV would be the host/patient immune response against the virus itself, which prior to the time of the reverse genetics technology, decreased the potential applicability of NDV as a cancer treatment.
+The main issue with using NDV was the host/patient immune response against the virus, which, prior to the time of reverse genetics technology, decreased the potential applicability of NDV as a cancer treatment.

-As of 2018 there had been several clinical studies into the use of NDV for cancer treatment, but the research quality was low and the outcomes inconclusive.
+As of 2018 the earlier Republic clinical studies into the use of NDV for cancer treatment that had been published were of questionable quality and yielded inconclusive outcomes.